maxzonder/mzscripts/minima_check/README.md

 _File must end with a single blank line._

-# How yo update script
+# How to update script

 ```
 cd $HOME/minima_check